Some of the businesses featured in this video may now be closed—either temporarily or permanently. Check the links below for the latest information.

 Standing in bustling Union Square, it’s hard to imagine that expansive, untouched public lands are a few short miles away.
 The Golden Gate Recreational Area protects an astonishing 82,027 acres of land stretching from Silicon Valley to Tomales Bay, and some of its most beautiful spots are right around the Golden Gate.
 Hike to a hidden beach by way of the 1.7-mile Tennessee Valley Trail, see ruins of the Sutro Baths at Lands End, or get your heart rate up with a hike through the hilly headlands.

 Recharge at the Round House Café

 The Round House Café makes good on the promise of its name with 360-degree views from the wheel-shaped restaurant’s window walls.
+(Ed. note: The Round House Café is now an Equator Coffees location.)
 The Art Deco building, which opened in 1938, is your very last chance to grab a bite on the city side of the San Francisco Bay.
 Fill up on the massive hot dogs covered in slaw, California-style salads, or the ever-popular chowder in a bread bowl, which sells out nearly every afternoon.